BIOP/ijp-DEVILS/README.md

 Using Fiji, you can install it directy by going to:
 `Help > Update... > Manage Update Sites`
 Scroll down until you find `PTBIOP` and check the box on the left.
-Close the Updater windows and restart Fiji.
+Close the updater windows and restart Fiji.

-All DEVILS Commands are accessible from `Plugins > BIOP > Image Processing`
+All DEVILS commands are accessible from `Plugins > BIOP > Image Processing`

 ## Manual Installation